LNER Gresley Classes A1 and A3: Adaptation to the LNER

 The Great Northern Railway amalgamated with several other railways to create the LNER as a result of the 1923 Grouping.
 Gresley was appointed Chief Mechanical Engineer of the new company, which was the second largest of the "Big Four" railway companies in Britain.
 Realising the need for standardisation, Gresley adopted his GNR Pacific design as the standard express passenger locomotive for the LNER main line, designating it 'A1' within the LNER locomotive classification system.
 The choice was made after comparative trials with an equivalent North Eastern Railway (NER) Pacific, classified 'A2'.
 Between 1923 and 1925, 51 A1 locomotives were built; twenty by the North British Locomotive Company, and the remainder by Doncaster Works.
 However, Gresley's Pacifics had been designed to work within the bounds of the Great Northern Railway, meaning maximum distances of less than 200 miles (322 km).
-After the grouping, the locomotives were required to have a far greater operating range.
+After the grouping, the locomotives needed to travel further.